nicholves/comp-4102-project/README.md

 # Comp-4102-project - Nutrition Label Scanner (REST API and Client)

+## Description
+This project is a Python Flask Server Application that processes images that contain nutrition labels and returns the information in a digital JSON format using AI, Computer Vision, and String Processing techniques.
+It also includes a testing client mobile application that makes requests to the server and stores the scanned Nutrition Label Data.
+The application is user-friendly, taking the user’s image as input and processing it in a server.
+Rotation angle detection is used on the image, the nutrition label is then detected and cropped using the YOLOv5 AI model.
+Following the detection, some filters are applied so that they can be in an optimal format for Google's Tesseract OCR engine, which extracts text from the image.
+The text is then parsed and necessary edits are applied before being sent back to the user.

 ## Installation

 To install the required Python libraries, run the following command from the root directory: